 - What would you like to get out of this call?

-- If the product seems like a good fit, then a brief overview of how we can solve your problem. (next slide)
+- If the product seems like a good fit, I can give you a brief overview of how we can solve your problem, and then we can schedule the next steps (next slide)

 - Call to action options. (schedule a call, free trial, etc.)